astroshrey/exowirc/source/helium-tutorial.rst

   draws = 1500           #number of steps per chain target_accept = 0.99   #basically step-size tuning, closer to 1 -> small steps

->>>

-Now begins the code segment of the sample helium script in main.
+Congrats!
+You have now defined all of the necessary input parameters to reduce and analyze your WIRC data.
+Now begins the code segment to execute the functions you have just defined the inputs for.
 First, import all the necessary library functions:

 .. code-block:: Python